Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Results

 \section{Results}

-To visually communicate the results and the correlations between different redshift bins, we generate a suite of diagnostic plots.
-We use the \texttt{corner} package in Python, these display one-dimensional histograms along the diagonal (showing the marginal $H_0$ PDF at each redshift) and two-dimensional contour plots in the off-diagonals (showing the joint distributions between redshifts, with 68\% and 95\% confidence levels).
+{All results presented are based on 1000 GPR realizations, which our convergence tests confirm provides robust and stable parameter estimation.} To visually communicate the results and the correlations between different redshift bins, we generate a suite of diagnostic plots.
+We use the \texttt{corner} package in Python, these display one-dimensional histograms along the diagonal (showing the marginal $H_0$ PDF at each redshift) and two-dimensional contour plots in the off-diagonals (showing the joint distributions between redshifts, with 68\% confidence level).
 The marginalized distributions of Hubble constant measurements at five distinct redshifts are shown in Fig. \ref{fig3}.
 The diagonal panels show the one-dimensional posterior distributions of $H_0$ at each redshift, with mean values and standard deviations indicated.

 Based on the current BAO observational data from DESI DR2 combined with $H(z)$ measurements and Pantheon Plus samples, we employ a fully model-independent GPR approach to obtain robust constraints on the Hubble constant at five distinct redshift points.
 Our measurements yield: $H_0 = 65.72 \pm 1.99$ (z=0.51), $67.78 \pm 1.75$ (z=0.706), $70.74 \pm 1.39$ (z=0.934), $71.04 \pm 1.93$ (z=1.321), and $68.37 \pm 3.95~\mathrm{km~s^{-1}~Mpc^{-1}}$ (z=1.484).
 The lower-redshift measurements (z=0.51, 0.706) show good agreement with Planck CMB results, while the intermediate redshifts (z=0.934, 1.321) approach the SH0ES local measurement within 1.5$\sigma$.
-The correlation matrix between these $H_0$ measurements reveals significant correlations, particularly between adjacent redshift bins, with correlation coefficients ranging from $\rho = -0.033$ to $\rho = 0.26$.
-These correlations primarily arise from the covariance structure of BAO measurements and the smoothing effects introduced by GPR.
+The correlation matrix between these $H_0$ measurements reveals significant correlations, particularly between adjacent redshift bins, with correlation coefficients ranging from $\rho = -0.033$ to $\rho = 0.26$. {These moderate correlations reflect the appropriate balance in our statistical framework between the GPR smoothing effects and the independent uncertainties from BAO measurements and cosmic chronometer data.}